-Per CA School Dashboard and other CUSD data, recent data shows that approximately 24% of CUSD students district-wide are under performing in English Language Arts and 34% in mathematics based on 2017 SBAC and MAP results.
+There are no indicators where the all student groups were in the "red" or "orange" category per CA School Dashboard.
+Recent data shows that approximately 24% of CUSD students district-wide are under performing in English Language Arts and 33% in mathematics based on 2018 SBAC and MAP results.
 Demographic subgroups referenced below are subgroups of the total percent of under performing students.
 While we can celebrate the slight decrease in the percentage of students under performing in ELA and mathematics, this still remains an identified need.